inaes-tic/npm/doc/faq.md

 When you realize what a mistake it was, do this to switch back:

     npm config delete global --local

+## If 'npm' is an acronym, why is it never capitalized?

+Contrary to the belief of many, "npm" is not in fact an abbreviation for "Node Package Manager".
+It is a recursive bacronymic abbreviation for "npm is not an acronym".

+"NPM", however, *is* an acronym for the National Association of Pastoral Musicians.
+You can learn more about them at <http://npm.org/>.
+It is not an acronym, you see, but rather a capitonym.

+In all earnestness, "npm" is named after its command-line utility, which was mostly designed to be easily typed by right-handed programmers using US QWERTY keyboard layouts, ending with the right-ring-finger in a postition to type the `"-"` key for flags and other command-line arguments, and is always lower-case, though it starts most sentences it is a part of.

 ## How do I list installed packages?